 If you consume animal products, it is important to select meats that come from high-quality sources.
-The tips below will assist you in making informative decisions and tell you guidelines to follow when buying beef, poultry and fish.
+The tips below will help you make the best choices when buying beef, poultry, and fish.

 You are what you eat

 You are what you eat and the nutrition of the food you eat is just a symptom of the soil or animal it came from.
 If you eat animal products such as meat, poultry, or dairy, the lifestyle these animals had when they were alive will impact your health in either a positive or negative way.

 An animal’s diet and living situation can have a profound influence on the nutrient content of its products.
 You will be healthier if the animal products you eat come from animals that were:

 - bred consuming plants grown in healthy organic soil

 Food shopping for beef, poultry, and fish can be overwhelming due to the vast amount of choices offered to consumers.
 I am sure you have seen the following terms stamped onto packages:

 …but what do these words mean?
 To help you make the healthiest choices when buying meat, poultry and fish, I have put together a few simple guidelines that you should follow.

 1) Purchase ORGANIC, GRASS-FED and FREE-RANGE products whenever possible